Methodology for creation and processing of a novel Transcript Normalization Tool in Cortex Application Screening and Review Platform

 For each core clerkship a student’s grade will display in Cortex as long as 1) the student’s medical school has a defined and mapped Cortex Defined Core Clerkship, 2) Cortex was able to read and determine the grade.
 For clarity, the frequency of parsed core clerkships in the test sample is assumed to be random and representative of the broader population, therefore the accuracy of both the test and population will also be similar.

-In the event that these conditions are not met, and Cortex is unsure of or unable to assess the grade with the minimal defined level of accuracy, a link showing “View Transcript” will be displayed in place of the grade.
+In the event that these conditions are not met, and Cortex is unsure of or unable to assess the grade with the minimal defined level of accuracy or minimal character threshold, a link showing “View Transcript” will be displayed in place of the grade.
 Selecting this link will navigate the reviewer to the applicant’s raw transcript PDF for further review.

-Program directors and other evaluators can use these visualizations to compare applicant’s performances relative to their peers within the same school and against students from other institutions.
+Program directors and other evaluators can use these percentile determinations to compare applicant’s performances relative to their peers within the same school and against students from other institutions.

-By implementing these analyses and continuously validating the tool’s performance, Thalamus Cortex aims to provide a reliable and objective framework for residency selection, helping program directors and evaluators make informed decisions based on a comprehensive understanding of applicant performance.
+By implementing these analyses and continuously validating the tool’s performance, Thalamus AI Insights aims to provide Cortex users a reliable and objective framework for residency selection, helping program directors and evaluators make informed decisions based on a comprehensive understanding of applicant performance.

 V. Limitations

 While the transcript normalization tool offers a novel, innovative and more objective approach to evaluating residency applicants, there are inherent limitations in these methods predominantly due to the vast variability in medical school grading practices.
-Users of this feature are advised to use this tool as a guide for comparison, but still consider the entirety of every application to facilitate holistic review.
-This also acts as a countermeasure to automation bias, and should also include grit and positive growth signals (and not just potential application “red flags” or “blemishes”).
-The AAMC has several helpful resources for residency programs to holistically consider the “whole” applicant.[9],[10]
+Users of this feature are advised to use this tool as a guide for comparison but still consider the entirety of every application to facilitate holistic review.
+This also acts as a countermeasure to automation bias and should also include grit and positive growth signals (not just potential application “red flags” or “blemishes”).
+There are several helpful resources for residency programs to holistically consider the “whole” applicant.[9],[10]

 As you make use of this tool, please use caution when comparing grades for applicants across years or schools.
 Remember that even with perfect grade normalization, applicant performance would still not be fully comparable due to several of the following reasons including: